timekit-io/js-sdk/README.md

 - Works in both node.js and in the browser (>=IE8 and evergreen)
 - Supports custom timestamp formats and timezones

-*TODO:* Implement last 50% of endpoints
+*TODO:* Implement user properties endpoints
+*TODO:* Support for dynamic includes

 ## Dependencies